efux/social-playlist/docs/docs/backend/spotify.md

 ## Set up your developer account

-Prior to using the Spotify API you have to create yourself a developer account.
+Prior to using the Spotify API you have to create a developer account.
 Navigate to <https://developer.spotify.com/dashboard/> and log in with your account.
 Create a new app.

 ![Create a new application on the Spotify Dashboard](./figures/spotifydashboard.png)